-Linseed grow best in temperate climates that provide high moisture and mild warmness.
-Therefore, currently, the most considerable amount of linseed cultivation in the world belongs to western Canada (seed), the cold regions of China (fiber and seed), north-central USA (seed), and Western Europe (fiber) (You et al., 2017).
-Thus, finding varieties of linseed compatible with arid and semi-arid regions where almost half of the world agricultural lands and human population are located has become a breeding challenge (“2010–2020: UN Decade for Deserts and the Fight against Desertification,” n.d.).
+Currently, the most considerable amount of linseed cultivation in the world belongs to western Canada (seed), the cold regions of China (fiber and seed), north-central USA (seed), and Western Europe (fiber) (You et al., 2017).
+However, linseed grow best in temperate climates that provide high moisture and mild warmness, but still, finding varieties of linseed compatible with arid and semi-arid regions where almost half of the world agricultural lands and human population are located has become a breeding challenge (“2010–2020: UN Decade for Deserts and the Fight against Desertification,” n.d.).
 Understanding existing genetic variability in germplasm collections can significantly ease the reliable classification of genotypes and identification of the ones with potential utility in different breeding programs (Majidi & Zadhoush, 2014).
 Several studies have vastly investigated morphological and molecular genetic variability of important linseed traits in extensive world collections (Soto-Cerda, Diederichsen, Ragupathy, & Cloutier, 2013; You et al., 2017).
 However, depending on heritability, morpho phenological characteristics may differ among different populations of the same species under different ecological conditions (Talebi, Amini, Askary, Farahani, & Matsyura, 2020).

 Studying various linseed collections under different ecological conditions can open the door to developing new varieties compatible with varied habitats.
 In this study, 120 globally distributed linseed accessions were phenotyped in an arid condition over two years.
 The objectives were to investigate: (1) the genetic diversity; (2) establishing a possible association between studied traits; and (3) to identify promising line(s) for arid conditions with yield stability over the years applicable to future studies and linseed breeding programs.